Modifying And Enforcing Your Divorce Order

 Receiving a divorce decree does not mean the orders contained within the decree can never be altered.
 At the Law Offices of Meridith A. Gregory, LLC, our representation of you lasts beyond the divorce process itself.
 We form long-term collaborative relationships with our family law clients, ensuring the agreements and arrangements codified in their divorce are being followed and are still adequate for their current circumstances.

 We have litigated various complex divorces that have lasted for years, including those involving the modification and enforcement of prior orders.
-With locations in North Andover and Nashua, we share our time and expertise equally between Massachusetts and New Hampshire clients and are equally familiar with the legal systems in place in both jurisdictions.
+With locations in North Andover we share our time and expertise equally between Massachusetts and New Hampshire clients and are equally familiar with the legal systems in place in both jurisdictions.

 Your Divorce Agreement Should Change With Your Living Situation